Here’s where you can find out all about events planned by the Hill 112 Memorial Foundation and how you can be part of the story.

 The captured men endured a terrible journey to Stalag V111B Teschen in Poland and then a further journey by lorry to Gliwice before being marched to Zabrze and put to forced labour in a coal mine.
 They were later forced to march through snow and ice on what later became known as The Long March to Freedom before being liberated by American soldiers.

-As well as the presentation by David Starkey, guests will be able to bid in our auction of highly prized items, including a week in a villa in the South of France, a Mont Blanc pen and Taittinger Champagne.
+As well as the presentation by David Starkey, guests were able to bid in our auction of highly prized items, including a week in a villa in the South of France, a Mont Blanc pen and Taittinger Champagne.

 Film series will highlight the conflict of WW2